herman-woo/spacestagram/README.md

 This is the front-end portion of the Spacestagram app.
 In the future, the backend portion will focus on handling user logins and user data.

 ## About
 This project is made in the image of instagram with a focus on presenting data from a couple of [Nasa's APIs](https://api.nasa.gov/).
-It is currently using the folling API's: APOD and Mars Rover Photos.
+It is currently using the following API's: APOD and Mars Rover Photos.

 ### Features
 From the front page/root of the webpage, users will be able to access 3 sections via the tool bar at the bottom of the page: